 Selecting Soil and Pot

-- Soil should provide a good balance of moisture retention and drainage to prevent root rot.
+- Soil should retain moisture and drain well to prevent root rot.

 - An organic component can be beneficial but should not dominate the mix to ensure proper drainage.